Connect - To a welcoming community that honors your service and is on the ready to embrace you.

 A stage to elevate and witness the the hidden voices of our military family.

 The KCVC is an impact network that has been meeting for over 25 years to realize the ideal state for our military community through Advocacy, Fellowship, and building Community.
 We are Veteran outreach workers, the housing providers, benefits specialists, civilians, software engineers, business owners, government reps, elected officials, mechanics, VSOs, Gold Star Moms, you name it.

 Most of us are currently serving or have served in the Armed Forces, Guard, and Reserve, or have loved ones in the military community.
-We are all types and dispositions - and come together as a consortium regularly on a volunteer basis to leverage our skills, assets, and passion to advocate for common-sense solutions for Veterans and Families.
+We are all types and dispositions, and come together as a consortium regularly on a volunteer basis to leverage our skills, assets, and passion to advocate for common-sense solutions for Veterans and Families.

+We recommend all filling out the online survey for use as target practice to refine video responses.
 Also, for those with access to Veterans with opinions and distaste for technology, we ask you share these printable forms, and convene peer discussion around these questions.